 Sarah Rose, Chief Operating Officer of UrbanSitter, gave an insightful talk on geographic expansion at the first Marketplace Conference in San Francisco.
 This is the second article in a series covering our favorite talks and key learnings from the conference.

 The Marketplace Conference unites marketplace founders, VCs, and subject matter experts to discuss the present and the future of marketplaces and network effects.
 The first conference was organized in San Francisco in March 2018, with Sharetribe as one of the sponsors.

-This article series brings you a recap of our five favourite talks from San Francisco.
-The previous article outlined a talk on building trust by Jessica Tiwari, Upwork’s Vice President of Product Management.
+This article series brings you a recap of our five favorite talks from San Francisco.
+The previous article outlined a talk on building trust on a marketplace by Jessica Tiwari, Upwork’s Vice President of Product Management.
 The next talk on our list, by UrbanSitter COO Sarah Rose, discusses UrbanSitter’s geographic expansion from nine markets to over 50.

 UrbanSitter is a platform that allows parents to find babysitters and nannies based on recommendations and reviews by other parents.
 This talk on UrbanSitter’s playbook for geographic expansion is warmly recommended, particularly for entrepreneurs interested in building and scaling a location-based marketplace.

 In the talk, Sarah Rose recounts UrbanSitter’s story of growing their marketplace from their base in San Francisco to the first eight new locations, and how they changed their playbook to bring the service to over 50 more locations in the US.

 - 2:00 for a great discussion on solving for marketplace trust in the first phase of UrbanSitter’s growth, and how UrbanSitter leveraged social proof to build trust.